anticipating and triumphing over

 by Gary W. Wright

-Significantly, Kathryn Ann Bigelow, like James Cameron, began her film art career in 1982, perhaps the most traumatic year in the history of world cinema.
-For 1982 was the year that a helicopter crash killed illegally obtained and used child extras Renee Chen and Myca Le and actor/director/writer Vic Morrow in the early morning hours of July 23, 1982 on the George Folsey produced John Landis set of the Frank Marshall executive produced and Kathleen Kennedy associate produced allegorical Landis, Joe Dante, George Miller and Steven Spielberg film, TWILIGHT ZONE: THE MOVIE (1983).
-As such, like Cameron, Bigelow was not a part of the golden, Skyrocking and New Hollywood dominated years that preceded 1982, and knew nothing but the twilit and dread allegorical Zone Wars that erupted after the TZ disaster.
-A twilit, combative, despondent, disaffected and embittered film era that was noticeably anticipated by her first allegorical and prescient film, THE LOVELESS (1982), co-directed and co-written with Lafayette ‘Monty’ Montgomery.
+Little did Kathryn Ann Bigelow know that the year of the release of her first film would be the Last Good Year of film art.
+For the following year film art was changed forever by a helicopter crash that killed illegally hired child extras Renee Chen and Myca Le and actor/director/writer Vic Morrow around 2:20 am in the early morning of July 23, 1982 on the George Folsey produced John Landis set of the Frank Marshall executive produced and Kathleen Kennedy associate produced twilit and allegorical Landis, Joe Dante, George Miller and Steven Spielberg film, TWILIGHT ZONE: THE MOVIE (1983).
+However, while Bigelow may not have consciously known of the impending disaster, her first film was one of many pre-1982 films that contained unconscious memories of the future that anticipated the TZ disaster.
+For a twilit, combative, despondent, disaffected and embittered spirit was noticeably present in her steamy and sultry first prescient and allegorical indie docufeature film, THE LOVELESS (1981), co-directed and co-written with Lafayette ‘Monty’ Montgomery.

 ‘We’re going nowhere-fast!’